-- → Thermal Ablation of the Intraosseous Basivertebral Nerve (BVN) is not considered appropriate if ANY of the following is TRUE:1-9 - Skeletally immature patient (less than 18 years old); OR - Severe cardiac or pulmonary compromise; OR - Active systemic or local infection at the intended treatment level; OR - Bleeding diathesis; OR - Pregnancy; OR - Leg pain or numbness that occurs with walking (neurogenic claudication), severe pain that radiates from the back into the hip and outer side of the leg (lumbar radiculopathy), or radicular pain due to pinched nerve(s) (neurocompression [e.g., herniated nucleus pulposus, stenosis]), or posterior-spinal column pain as primary symptoms; OR - Primary radicular pain into the lower extremities (defined as nerve pain following dermatomal distribution and that correlates with nerve compression on imaging); OR - Previous lumbar or lumbosacral spine surgery at intended treatment level (with the exception of discectomy/laminectomy if performed greater than 6 months prior to BVN nerve ablation and radicular pain resolved); OR
+- → Thermal ablation of the intraosseous basivertebral nerve (BVN) is not considered appropriate if ANY of the following is TRUE1-9: - Skeletally immature patient (less than 18 years old); OR - ◆ Severe cardiac or pulmonary compromise; OR - Active systemic or local infection at the intended treatment level; OR - ◆ Bleeding diathesis; OR - ◆ Pregnancy; OR - ◆ Leg pain or numbness that occurs with walking (neurogenic claudication), severe pain that radiates from the back into the hip and outer side of the leg (lumbar radiculopathy), or radicular pain due to pinched nerve(s) (neuro compression [e.g., herniated nucleus pulposus, stenosis]), or posterior-spinal column pain as primary symptoms; OR - Primary radicular pain into the lower extremities (defined as nerve pain following dermatomal distribution that correlates with nerve compression on imaging); OR - Previous lumbar or lumbosacral spine surgery at intended treatment level (except discectomy/laminectomy if performed greater than 6 months before BVN nerve ablation and radicular pain resolved); OR - Primary symptomatic lumbar or lumbosacral spinal stenosis (defined as the presence of neurogenic claudication and confirmed by imaging); OR

-- Primary symptomatic lumbar or lumbosacral spinal stenosis (defined as the presence of neurogenic claudication and confirmed by imaging); OR - Diagnosed osteoporosis (T-score of -2.5 or less); OR - Spine fragility fracture history; OR - Trauma or compression fracture at intended treatment level; OR - Spinal cancer; OR - MRI evidence of Modic changes, Type I or Type II at greater than three (3) vertebral bodies; OR - Radiographic evidence that correlates with predominant physical complaints, as indicated by ANY of the following: - Lumbar or lumbosacral disc extrusion or protrusion greater than 5 mm at levels L3 to S1; OR - Lumbar or lumbosacral spondylolisthesis ≥ 2 mm at any level; OR - Lumbar or lumbosacral spondylolysis at levels L3 to S1; OR - Lumbar or lumbosacral facet arthrosis or effusion correlated with facet-mediated pain at levels L3 to S1; OR - Evidence on an imaging study (MRI) suggesting another obvious cause for low back pain, including but not limited to ANY of the following: - Lumbar stenosis; OR - Facet arthropathy; OR - Nerve root compression; OR - Free fragment disc extrusion; OR - Disc protrusion greater than five (5) mm; OR - Disc height loss greater than 50% compared to normal levels on the same study; OR - Other obvious etiology of low back pain on imaging); OR - Patient with BMI greater than 40; OR - Advanced generalized systemic disease that limits quality-of-life improvements (without statement of objective of treatment); OR - Active untreated substance abuse disorder; OR - Patient is being treated with radiation, chemotherapy, immunosuppression, or chronic steroid therapy (prednisone use up to 5 mg/qd or its equivalent is allowed); OR - Patient is taking extended release narcotics (e.g., Fentanyl Patch, MS Contin, Oxycontin); OR - Presence of generalized pain behavior (e.g., somatoform disorder) or generalized pain disorder (e.g., fibromyalgia); OR
+- ◆ Diagnosed osteoporosis (T-score of -2.5 or less); OR - Spine fragility fracture history; OR - Trauma or compression fracture at intended treatment level; OR - Spinal cancer; OR - Imaging shows ANY of the following is TRUE: - MRI evidence of Modic changes, Type I or Type II at greater than 3 vertebral bodies; OR - Radiographic evidence that correlates with predominant physical complaints, as indicated by ANY of the following: - Lumbar or lumbosacral disc extrusion or protrusion greater than 5 mm at levels L3 to S1; OR - Lumbar or lumbosacral spondylolisthesis greater than or equal to 2 mm at any level; OR - Lumbar or lumbosacral spondylolysis at levels L3 to S1; OR - Lumbar or lumbosacral facet arthrosis or effusion correlated with facet-mediated pain at levels L3 to S1; OR - Evidence from an imaging study (MRI) suggests another obvious cause for low back pain, including but not limited to ANY of the following: - Lumbar stenosis; OR - Facet arthropathy; OR - Nerve root compression; OR - Free fragment disc extrusion; OR - Disc protrusion greater than five (5) mm; OR - Disc height loss greater than 50% compared to normal levels in the same study; OR - Other obvious etiology of low back pain on imaging); OR - ◆ The patient with body mass index (BMI) greater than 40; OR - Advanced generalized systemic disease that limits quality-of-life improvements and there is no statement of the objective of treatment; OR - Underlying mental health conditions/issues (e.g., depression, substance abuse, alcohol abuse) as a major contributor to chronic back pain; OR

-- Implantable pulse generator (e.g., pacemakers, defibrillators) or other electronic implants unless specific precautions are taken to maintain patient safety. - Non-vertebrogenic pathology that could explain source of patient's pain (e.g., fracture, tumor, infection, stenosis, facet mediated pain, significant deformity), as indicated by ANY of the following:1 - Clinical assessment; OR - Imaging study
+- ◆ The patient is being treated with radiation, chemotherapy, immunosuppression, or chronic high dose steroid therapy (e.g., prednisone use up to 5 mg/day); OR - ◆ The patient is taking extended-release narcotics (e.g., Fentanyl Patch, MS Contin, Oxycontin); OR - ◆ Presence of generalized pain behavior (e.g., somatoform disorder) or generalized pain disorder (e.g., fibromyalgia); OR - ◆ Implantable pulse generators (e.g., pacemakers, defibrillators) or other electronic implants unless specific precautions are taken to maintain patient safety. - Non-vertebrogenic pathology that could explain the source of the patient's pain (e.g., fracture, tumor, infection, stenosis, facet mediated pain, significant deformity), as indicated by ANY of the following!: - Clinical assessment; OR - Imaging study.